biofuture/Ublastx_stageone/README.md

 - ![#f03c15](https://placehold.it/15/f03c15/000000?text=+) `6.
 Adding option -s for very big input data (useful for users without 64bit usearch to split big input automatically)`

-**We have simplified the running process of stage_one.
-We have made a step by step video about how to use ARGs-OAP platform, hopefully, this video will guid new users to go through the process within ten minutes.
-The address is: https://www.youtube.com/watch?v=PCr1ctXvZPk**

-**As many users have very big data to analyze, we supplied a local version for the stage two analysis in the near future along with SARG2.0 database.
-Some users report that the Galaxy has problem for uploading data in China, please refreash the page and upload again, the server is not stable as previous after upgrading.**

 **The DATABASE FILE of [SARG2.0](https://github.com/biofuture/Ublastx_stageone/blob/master/DB/SARG_20170328_12307.fasta) and the [structure](https://github.com/biofuture/Ublastx_stageone/blob/master/DB/structure_20170328_12037.LIST) of the database are under the DB directory.**

-**A mirror site was added in Shenzhen China for mainland China users to solve the slow data uploading problem [SUSTC-MIRROR-ARGS-OAP](http://smile.sustc.edu.cn:8080/)**

 Repo of ARGs_OAP2.0